- 1½ oz citron vodka

 Shake with ice and strain into a chilled cocktail glass.
 Garnish with a lime wheel or for extra credit, a flamed orange peel.

 Like most popular cocktail recipes it is hard to find a definitive version.
 While most of the recipes agree on the ingredients there is little in the way of agreement on the proportions.
 We have tried recipes with only 1/4 ounce of lime juice and there just isn't enough bite.
-With a 1/2 ounce of lime juice you need to add some sweetness to balance the drink.
-We have added a little simple syrup but you could increase the amount of Cointreau instead.
+With a 1/2 ounce of lime juice you need to add some sweetness to balance the drink so we have added a little simple syrup.